pylessard/python-can-isotp/README.md

 # python-can-isotp

+** **Atention**  **

+This project is not yet usable.

+The ISO-TP address structure in the Linux kernel is different from other CAN sockets.
+Python does not supports this address format as of today (latest release : V3.6.2).
+A [pull request](https://github.com/python/cpython/pull/2956) is presently pending for the upcoming Python 3.7 that will solve this limitation, if merged.

 ## What it is ##
 A Python wrapper helping the use of [can-isotp Loadable Kernel Module](https://github.com/hartkopp/can-isotp) extending SocketCAN under Linux.